 09 Jan Alamance County, North Carolina

-Are you considering moving to North Carolina?
+Are you considering Where To Live In North Carolina?

 The city of Burlington is one of surprises.
 Midway between Winston-Salem and Raleigh-Durham along Interstate 40, Burlington is a central location for exploring the state’s attractions in the Triad and Triangle NC regions.